 Public Administration – Paper I and II

 Public Administration is a vast subject and looking into its various aspects and topics is important.
 Given the limited timeframe, a well-planned study plan is a must for scoring well in the subject.
-On an average, IAS aspirants gets around 4-7 months for Main’s preparation after the Prelims.
-However, this entire period cannot be devoted only for an Optional paper.
-So this crucial time has to be managed with intensive study plan for different papers along with Public Administration, to clear the Main exam.
+On average, IAS aspirants get around 4-7 months for Main’s preparation after the Prelims.
+However, this entire period cannot be devoted only to an Optional paper.
+So this crucial time has to be managed with an intensive study plan for different papers along with Public Administration, to clear the Main exam.

-Depending on the nature of an exam, there can be multiple method of preparation.
+Depending on the nature of an exam, there can be multiple methods of preparation for MPSC classes in Pune exam.
 And no method can be judged as the best!
 Having said that, it doesn’t mean that there aren’t any effective preparation method for a subject or an exam.
-Without saying any method to be the best, I would like to draw your attention on few time-tested study methods or techniques which are helpful.
+Without saying any method to be the best, I would like to draw your attention to a few time-tested study methods or techniques which are helpful.